 It is common to have problems with no easy solutions or questions with no easy answers.
 If so, you are not beyond help and do not have to be on your own.

 You can seek input from multiple sources to help you with important issues.
-Family, friends, spiritual advisors, mental health professionals and people with SCI can be very helpful and supportive.
+Family, friends, spiritual advisors, mental health professionals, and people with SCI can be very helpful and supportive.
 There are a lot of good resources on the internet.
-However, be mindful that some websites and social media contain incorrect information.
+However, be mindful that some websites and social media sites may contain incorrect information.

 Few people are well informed enough about SCI to provide the best advice, so your best sources for advice and information are usually professionals who are experienced with SCI issues.